pryan1068/kismet2cot/README.md

 Don't forget to run the usermod command to add your username to the kismet group.
 Follow this instruction: https://www.kismetwireless.net/docs/readme/installing/linux/#setting-up-the-group

-Configure kismet to automatically begin capturing at startup by modifying the source= value in /etc/kismet_site.conf to point to your wi-fi radio (See https://www.kismetwireless.net/docs/readme/configuring/configfiles/#customizing-configs-with-kismet_siteconf).
+Configure kismet to automatically begin capturing from the wifi device at startup.
+You can discover the device name by running kismet and pointing your browser at http://localhost:2501/.
+Select Data Sources from the 3 line menu icon (upper left).
+There will likely be 3 "Available Interfaces"; 1 bluetooth and 2 wifi.
+1 wifi is the builtin RPi wifi.
+The other one is what you want to use.
+Configure kismet by modifying the source= value in /etc/kismet_site.conf to point to your wi-fi radio (See https://www.kismetwireless.net/docs/readme/configuring/configfiles/#customizing-configs-with-kismet_siteconf).

 ## kismet2cot